This crochet pattern is now available as a free PDF download from Yarnspirations. Click here to see!

 Also, if this is your first time using Bernat Baby Velvet yarn, be prepared to be amazed at its incredible softness, but also know that it’s not without its challenges.
 Since it’s a more slippery yarn, you want to make sure to keep your tension nice and tight and make sure that the yarn you are carrying across the row stays taut.
 I’d definitely recommend making a small practice swatch before you get started to see if you might need to go down a hook size.
 (Click here for more tips for using velvet yarn)

-Wide Half Double Crochet (WHDC): Yarn over (YO), insert your hook into the space in between the stitches of the previous row, YO and pull up a loop, YO, pull through all 3 loops on hook.
+Wide Half Double Crochet (WHDC): YO, insert your hook between stitch posts, YO and pull up a loop, YO, pull through all 3 loops on hook.

 Puff Stitch: YO, insert your hook, YO and pull up a loop. *YO, insert your hook into the same space, YO and pull up a loop.
 Repeat from * two more times.
 YO and pull through all loops on hook.